 Parents also have access to the modules and you should invite them to visit the site if they’d like to review the tutorial.

-After Virtual Howard, you have the opportunity to come to a one-day, on-campus summer orientation or attend our summer webinars.
+After Virtual Howard, you have the opportunity to come to a one-day, on-campus summer orientation.
 (You are welcome to do both if you are able!)

 The currently scheduled dates are: